radixdlt/official-examples/step-by-step/11-gumball-machine-dapp-varification-data/README.md

    `refillable_gumball_machine.wasm`
 5. In the "Owner role" and "Owner role updatable" dropdowns select "None", as we do not have any package owner related functionality.
-6. Click on **Send to the Radix Wallet**, then go to your Radic Wallet where it should be asking you to approve the transaction
+6. Click on **Send to the Radix Wallet**, then go to your Radix Wallet where it should be asking you to approve the transaction
 7. On the wallet **Slide to Sign** the deployment transaction.
 You may have to "Customize" which account pays the transaction fee if your account has no